jeremyneveu/m2-npac-grac/chapters/en/02_friedmann_equations.md

 $$
 \delta = \frac{l}{a_E \sigma_E} = \frac{l (a_0/a_E)}{a_0 \sigma_E} = \frac{l_c}{\sigma_E}
 $$
-with $l_c = l / a_E$ the comoving size of the object at emission $t_E$.We propose to define the comoving angular distance or comoving transverse distance simply as:
+with $l_c = l / a_E$ the comoving size of the object at emission $t_E$.
+We propose to define the comoving angular distance or comoving transverse distance simply as:
 $$d_A(z) = \frac{l_c}{\delta} = \sigma_E = \left\lbrace\begin{array}{cl}
     \sin \chi(z) & \text{ if } k=+1 \\
     \chi(z) & \text{ if } k=0 \\